Jake Gyllenhaal: 1980–2000: Early life and career beginnings

 Jacob Benjamin Gyllenhaal was born on December 19, 1980, in Los Angeles, California, United States, to screenwriter Naomi Foner and film director Stephen Gyllenhaal.
-Actress Maggie Gyllenhaal, his older sister, appeared with him in the science fiction psychological thriller film Donnie Darko (2001).
+He has an older sister, actress Maggie Gyllenhaal.
 Gyllenhaal's father, who was raised as a Swedenborgian, is a Christian of Swedish and English descent and is a descendant of the Swedish noble Gyllenhaal family.
-His last ancestor to be born in Sweden was his great-great-grandfather, Anders Leonard Gyllenhaal.
-Gyllenhaal's mother is Jewish, and was born in New York City into an Ashkenazi Jewish family from Russia and Poland.
-Gyllenhaal has said that he considers himself Jewish.
-Gyllenhaal is legally blind and has been wearing corrective lenses since he was 6.
-On his 13th birthday, Gyllenhaal performed a "Bar Mitzvah-like act, without the typical trappings", volunteering at a homeless shelter because his parents wanted to give him a sense of gratitude for his privileged lifestyle.
+Gyllenhaal's mother was born in New York City to an Ashkenazi Jewish family from Russia and Poland, (Note: Attributed to multiple references:) and Gyllenhaal considers himself Jewish.
+Gyllenhaal was born with a lazy eye and has been wearing corrective lenses since he was six years old.
+On his 13th birthday, he volunteered at a homeless shelter as a "Bar Mitzvah-like act", because his parents wanted to give him a sense of gratitude for his privileged lifestyle.

 As a child, Gyllenhaal was regularly exposed to filmmaking due to his family's ties to the industry.
-He made his acting debut as Billy Crystal's son in the 1991 comedy City Slickers.
-His parents did not allow him to appear in The Mighty Ducks (1992) because it would have required him to leave home for two months.
-In subsequent years, his parents allowed him to audition for roles but regularly forbade him to take them if he were chosen.
-He was allowed to appear in his father's films several times.
-Gyllenhaal appeared in the 1993's A Dangerous Woman (along with sister Maggie), in "Bop Gun", a 1994 episode of Homicide: Life on the Street; and in the 1998 comedy Homegrown.
-Along with their mother, Jake and Maggie appeared in two episodes of Molto Mario, an Italian cooking show on the Food Network.
-Prior to his senior year in high school, the only other film not directed by his father in which Gyllenhaal was allowed to perform was the 1993 film Josh and S.A.M., a little-known children's adventure.
+His parents encouraged his artistic expression and allowed him to audition for acting roles, but usually forbade him to accept the roles if he were cast, as they wanted him to stay in school.
+They also insisted that he support himself with summer jobs, which included working as a lifeguard and busboy.
+He was allowed to make his acting debut in the comedy City Slickers (1991) as the son of Billy Crystal's character, but was not permitted to appear in The Mighty Ducks (1992) because it would have required him to leave home for two months.
+Gyllenhaal was allowed to appear in his father's productions several times, including A Dangerous Woman (1993), which also featured his sister Maggie; "Bop Gun", a 1994 episode of the series Homicide: Life on the Street; and the comedy film Homegrown (1998).
+He appeared alongside Maggie and their mother in two episodes of Molto Mario, an Italian cooking show on the Food Network.
+Prior to his senior year in high school, the only other film not directed by his father that Gyllenhaal appeared in was the little-known children's film Josh and S.A.M.
+(1993).